 Photo Credit: Small World Productions

 Coronet Peak is the ski field located just a short 20-minute drive from Queenstown where is skiing and boarding the slopes become very popular over the winter months.
 Although throughout summer months much of the ski fields facilities remain open as mountain biking and paragliding become popular with the lack of snow.
 Accommodation is best found the nearby towns of Queenstown or Arrowtown when looking to visit Coronet Peak.
-Although most tourists choose to heat up the slopes during the day to see the amazing 360° panoramic views the ski field also offers night skiing which can be an amazing experience!
+Although most tourists choose to heat up the slopes during the day to see the incredible 360° panoramic views the ski field also offers night skiing which can be a fantastic experience!

 Arrow town is a beautiful little town only a 20-minute drive from Queenstown.
 The town’s population is just a small 2,000 people and has some great history known as the gold mining town of the Otago region.
 The first recorded gold found in the Arrow River was reportedly found in 1862, soon after a full town of 1000 people was formed all in search of the precious metal.
-At the peak of this gold rush the population actually got to over 7000 people.
-Today it’s largely a tourist attraction as many of the old stone and wood buildings still exist taking you back in time when visiting.
-The Town has limited accommodation but a great campground nearby, with tourists coming through frequently some amazing restaurants and cafes have being established to accommodate you on your visit.
+At the peak of this gold rush, the population actually got to over 7000 people.
+Today it’s mostly a tourist attraction as many of the old stone and wood buildings still exist taking you back in time when visiting.
+The Town has limited accommodation but a great campground nearby, with tourists coming through frequently some fantastic restaurants and cafes have being established to accommodate you on your visit.
 You can do lots of short nearby walks to visit the Arrow river and witness where some of the Chinese lived in their time gold mining the river.
 Plenty of tracks carry on up the steep valleys after crossing the small river.
 Top things to do around this area include visiting Lake Hayes, Historical Arrowtown Tour, Lord of the Rings 4WD Tour and panning for gold.

 Photo Credit: Garry Lisbon